netdata/netdata/SECURITY.md

 ## Reporting a Vulnerability

-We’re extremely grateful for security researchers and users that report vulnerabilities to Netdata Open Source Community.
+We're extremely grateful for security researchers and users that report vulnerabilities to Netdata Open Source Community.
 All reports are thoroughly investigated by a set of community volunteers.

 To make a report, please create a post [here](https://groups.google.com/a/netdata.cloud/forum/#!newtopic/security) with the vulnerability details and the details expected for [all Netdata bug